 The council also offers First Aid-CPR classes throughout the year in various locations.
 However if you are already certified or took your class somewhere else, please call the Director of Volunteer Services to see if your class meets our criteria.

-The Girl Scout Academy is a great place to pick up additional Enrichment classes, or those needed classes for the ne Service Delivery Positions such as: Recruiter, Events Series Coordinator, Travel coach, etc. Check our council website for additional positions, classses and information.
+The Girl Scout Academy ( Laredo or Harlingen) is a great place to pick up additional Enrichment classes, or those needed classes for the ne Service Delivery Positions such as: Recruiter, Events Series Coordinator, Travel coach, etc. Check our council website for additional positions, classses and information.
 There is not a fee to attend the Academy but registration is required.